goetas/twital/doc/en/source/templates.rst

 Inclusion works exactly as Twig.

 .. note::

-    You can read the official documentation
+    To learn more about Twig inclusion techniques  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#including-other-templates>`_

 Template Inheritance
 --------------------